 An aging population and advances in drug therapies are driving opportunities across the pharmaceutical and pharmacy sectors.
-A master's degree in pharmacy prepares you to take on leadership roles in pharmaceutical science or administration.
+A master's degree in health in pharmacy prepares you to take on leadership roles in pharmaceutical science or administration.
 Develop new therapies in the lab, enhance patient clinical care, improve public regulation, or lead pharmaceutical business management.

 WorldWideLearn.com's guide to the master's degree in pharmacy prepares you to claim your role in the developing pharmacy sector.
 Use this resource to plan your career path and identify the academic resources to help you achieve your goals.